 We are committed to the low ratio in our cozy Infant Room because we believe this level of care is necessary to give our smallest "students" the loving care they deserve.
 Even our infant teachers hold degrees in education.
-In Hamden, our outstanding head teacher has led our infant program for many years.
-In Clinton our head teacher brings well over a decade of rich experience with the youngest of our students.
+In Hamden, our outstanding head teacher has led the infant program for many years, and has earned the well-deserved nickname of "baby whisperer!"
+In Clinton the head teacher brings well over a decade of rich experience with the youngest of our students, and her English accent will put you in mind of Mary Poppins!